Formal Verification of Necessary Grounding via Successor Semantics

 (A2) Perfect Positivity

-A property P is positive if it expresses excellence, entails no internal contradiction, and is not semantically interchangeable with its negation.
-This prevents contingent or limiting features (e.g., ignorance, passivity) from qualifying as “positive”.
-Formalization: Pos(P)¬Q,(Q¬P) Note on formalization: the Lean development uses a Lean-facing positivity predicate aligned with the Ω-predicate (see Appendix A.6: Positive), rather than this informal schematic gloss.
-This choice is intentional: the paper-level clause explains the intended reading, while the kernel development fixes the exact predicate used in machine checking.
-This avoids circularity and contingent dependence (Appendix A.6: perfect_positivity).
+Note on formalization: the Lean development uses a Lean-facing positivity predicate aligned with the Ω-predicate (Appendix A.6: Positive), rather than this informal schematic gloss.
+This is intentional: the paper-level clause specifies the intended stability reading (fixed-point admissibility), while the kernel development fixes the exact predicate used in machine checking.
+The corresponding non-defeat constraint is enforced by the internal lemma/axiom suite (Appendix A.6: perfect_positivity), preventing circularity and contingent dependence.

 (A3) Anti-Regress